|Prof. Irene Oi-Lin Ng||The University of Hong Kong|

 International Society for the Advancement of Cytometry (ISAC)

 Paul Wallace is an internationally recognized expert in clinical flow cytometry with a strong background in immunology and research interests in antigen processing and presentation.
 He is President of the International Society for the Advancement of Cytometry (ISAC) and a past Councilor of the International Clinical Cytometry Society (ICCS).
-He is Director of Flow and Image Cytometry and Professor Oncology at Roswell Park Cancer Institute (RPCI) in Buffalo, NY.
-Flow and Image Cytometry at RPCI offers a strong combination of clinical and research missions and under Dr. Wallace’s direction actively works to build translational synergies between them.
+He is Director of Flow and Image Cytometry and Professor Oncology at Roswell Park Cancer Institute (RPCI) in Buffalo, New York Flow and Image Cytometry at RPCI offers a strong combination of clinical and research missions and under Dr. Wallace’s direction actively works to build translational synergies between them.
 The clinical laboratory is focused on the diagnosis and monitoring of patients with leukemia and lymphoma.
 Recent activities have focused on minimal residual disease testing.
-RPCI’s NCI supported CCSG Flow and Image Cytometry Core Resource services and maintains flow cytometric and imaging equipment for researchers at Roswell Park, throughout Buffalo metropolitan area.
+RPCI’s NCI supported CCSG Flow and Image Cytometry Core Resource services and maintains flow cytometric and imaging equipment for researchers at Roswell Park, throughout the Buffalo metropolitan area.
 RPCI is also the Core Immunophenotyping facility for multiple Clinical Protocols both locally and nationally.